TwixmixyJanet/e-commerce-back-end/README.md

 * [License](#license)

 ## Description:
-This employee tracker application acts as a content management system that is run through NodeJS CLI.<br />
+This project is the backend of an e-commerse database.<br />
 <br />

-#### How to use this app:
+### How to use this app:

 * Recommended Requirements:
   * Node.JS